RESTful-Otaku/unhaunter/assets/maps/AI_README.md

 *   **Default State:** When placing interactive tiles (like `Door`, `Switch`, `*Lamp`) in a `.tmx` map file, **always use the tile representing the default, inactive state.**
     *   Doors should be placed using their **`Closed`** state tile.
     *   Switches and Lamps should be placed using their **`Off`** state tile.
     *   The game's logic (`InteractiveStuff`, room state changes) will handle swapping the entity's components/material to the `Open` or `On` state variant during gameplay.
-Placing them initially open/on in Tiled will likely lead to incorrect behavior.
+Placing them initially open/on in Tiled will likely lead to incorrect behaviour.
 *   **`type` is King:** The `type` attribute is the primary determinant of how the game logic treats a tile.
 Ensure it accurately reflects the intended function.
 *   **`sprite:variant` for Identity:** Use variants consistently for objects that should be treated as the same logical item (e.g., all "OakTable" variants belong to the Oak Table type).